gilsonator/CrimeBusters/README.md

 * I un-obfuscated my original code downloaded from Wayback Machine.
 * Upgrading to latest version of Google Maps API.
 * Upgraded to use HTML5/ES6 Modules.
+* Uses the Haversine formula to calculate the distance between two points on the Earth’s surface, sorts events listed, based on distance from map center. https://en.wikipedia.org/wiki/Haversine_formula

 **No external JavaScript frameworks such as Angular or React where used.**